 - By the seventh day, your starter, if it’s healthy and bubbling, should be ready to use.
 When I made George, I used the “discard” portion of the starter to make waffles, and they turned out great.
 If your sourdough starter is still slow in developing, increase feedings to twice a day and continue to keep it warm.
 It will eventually strengthen.

 - Once your sourdough starter has matured, you will need to feed it once every week.
-I mix the starter well, take out about 1 or 2 cups of sourdough starter to bake with (or you can just discard it), and replace it immediately in the proportion of 1 cup of flour to 3/4 cup of water.
-For example, if I take out 2 cups of sourdough, I replace it with 2 cups of flour and 1 1/2 cups of water.
+I mix the starter well, take out the amount of sourdough starter I need to bake with, and replace it immediately in the proportion of 1 cup of flour to ¾ cup of water.
+For example, if I take out ½ cup of sourdough, I replace it with ½ a cup of flour and ⅜ths of a cup of water.
 After feeding the starter, I leave it on the counter for a day, and then refrigerate it.

 - You will need whole wheat flour to begin your starter, but you can use all purpose flour or bread flour for subsequent feedings.
 If you can't use whole wheat flour for any reason, use all purpose flour, bread flour or rye flour.

 If you want to make a starter without gluten, see my recipe for a gluten-free sourdough starter.

 - Always try and use filtered or distilled water for your sourdough as tap water can contain chemicals that affect the growth of the starter.